 17 Look at .

-18 Internal Displacement Monitoring Centre (IDMC) – Global IDP Figures (http://www.internal-displacement.org/global-figures)
+18 Internal Displacement Monitoring Centre (IDMC) – Global Picture, 2017 Global Figures (http://www.internal-displacement.org).

-20 The United Nations High Commissioner for Refugees (UNHCR) – Global Trends 2014 (http://unhcr.org/556725e69.html).
-The number includes also 5.1 million Palestinian refugees registered by the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA).
+20 The United Nations High Commissioner for Refugees (UNHCR) – Global Trends.
+Forced displacement in 2017 (http://www.unhcr.org/globaltrends2017/).
+The number includes also 5.4 million Palestinian refugees registered by the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA).